dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 * If `DiagnosticId` is `null`, use the existing diagnostic ID (e.g. `CS0618` in C#).
 Otherwise, use `DiagnosticId`.
     - The compiler should honor suppressions for the specified diagnostic id.
-    - If a custom diagnostic ID is specified, suppression for the generic obsolete diagnostic shouldn't apply.
 * If `Url` is not `null`, use it as the diagnostic link when rendering them in the IDE.
 * The compiler should assume that `Url` and `DiagnosticId` are independent